Aluisio-Matias/Bookaride-capstone-project-1/README.md

 ![BOOKARIDE](https://user-images.githubusercontent.com/91992866/182531145-2ba03f22-5c8e-4c3f-8595-c9d98ce0adaf.png)
 ___
 BOOKARIDE is a transportation booking website that allows users to reserve online and admins (or the business owner) to keep track of all the reservations made by all users in the database.
-This is my Capstone Project One for Springboard's Software Engineering course.
-Here's a link to the project deployed: [BOOKARIDE]
+This is my Capstone Project One for Springboard's Software Engineering career track.
+Here's a link to the fully deployed project: [BOOKARIDE]

 ## Features